KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 endif ()
 ```

+#### Other Build Files

-Now create a text file and save it as `CMakeLists.txt`.
+In the `flappy-bird` directory, create a text file and save it as `CMakeLists.txt`.

-In this `CMakeLists.txt` file we will have: name of the project, creation of the executable, link with the SDK, moving of the assets, C++ standard that will be used, and any extra modules that we need.
+This file has the following items: the name of the project, the creation of the executable, a link to the SDK, moving of the assets, the C++ standard that will be used, and any extra modules required.

-Below is the `CMakeLists.txt` file:
+Below is the `CMakeLists.txt` file.

 ```
 if (${CMAKE_SOURCE_DIR} STREQUAL ${CMAKE_BINARY_DIR})